VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Introduction

-To facilitate the efficient authoring of video-based vicarious dialogues in accordance with the established guidelines, we propose a system, \sysname{} (\textbf{VI}deo to \textbf{VI}carious \textbf{D}ialogue), which allows instructors to design, evaluate, and modify vicarious interactions with video lectures.
+To facilitate the efficient authoring of video-based vicarious dialogues based on our guidelines, we propose a system, \sysname{} (\textbf{VI}deo to \textbf{VI}carious \textbf{D}ialogue), which allows instructors to design, evaluate, and modify vicarious interactions with video lectures.
 To empower this system, we propose a collaborative design process between LLM and instructors to generate high-quality vicarious dialogues efficiently.
-This process consists of three stages, guided by the developed guidelines in the workshop: (1) Initial Generation: After an instructor chooses where to convert in a lecture, LLM configures a direct learner's understanding level for each concept in the selected section of the lecture and generates initial dialogues.
-(2) Compare and Selection: Instructors compare and select from multiple generated dialogues, and (3) Refinement: Instructors collaborate with LLM to refine the final dialogue, which will replace a section of the video lecture.
+This process consists of three stages, guided by the developed guidelines in the workshop: (1) \textbf{Initial Generation}: After an instructor chooses where to convert in a lecture, LLM configures a direct learner's understanding level for each concept in the selected section of the lecture and generates initial dialogues.
+(2) \textbf{Compare and Selection}: Instructors compare and select from multiple generated dialogues, and (3) \textbf{Refinement}: Instructors collaborate with LLM to refine the final dialogue, which will replace a section of the video lecture.

 To determine whether \sysname{} is helpful for instructors to transform monologue lectures into high-quality dialogue lectures, we conducted a within-subjects study with 12 instructors. \sysname{} helped instructors simulate a direct learner effectively through co-designing with \sysname{}.
 Furthermore, instructors found that VIVID is significantly better in monitoring essential considerations ($p=0.04$) with an effect size (Cohen’s d) of 0.8 than the Baseline when designing dialogue.
-However, the variations in the usefulness of \sysname{}'s other functions were insignificant.
-To evaluate the pedagogical quality of the authored dialogues designed through \sysname{}, we also conducted a human evaluation with six secondary instructors in four criteria which is if the dialogue fulfills \textit{Dynamic}, \textit{Academically productivity,} \textit{Immersion}, and \textit{Correctness}.
-We found that the dialogues made by \sysname{} were significantly better quality in most criteria than the dialogue generated by Baseline.
+To evaluate the pedagogical quality of the authored dialogues designed through \sysname{}, we also conducted a human evaluation with six secondary instructors in four criteria which is if the dialogue is \textit{Dynamic}, \textit{Academically productive,} \textit{Immersive}, and \textit{Correct}.
+We found that the dialogues made by \sysname{} were significantly better quality in most criteria than the dialogues generated by Baseline.

 The contributions of this work are as follows: \begin{itemize} \item Design guidelines through design workshop for making vicarious educational dialogues from lecture videos. \item \sysname{}, a system that collaborates with LLM to assist instructors in authoring vicarious dialogues from the monologue-styled lecture videos. \item Findings from a user study with 12 instructors showing how \sysname{} can assist instructors in dialogue authoring (Section 6.2), and a technical evaluation with six instructors that demonstrates the higher quality of dialogues created by instructors using \sysname{} compared to the Baseline (Section 6.4). \end{itemize}